-The University of Illinois System, along with the other members of the Illinois Public Higher Education Cooperative (IPHEC) purchasing group, procures its property insurance through Alliant Property Insurance Program (APIP).
-Policy coverage terms are determined on a group basis but each member chooses their limits.
-For FY2022 the University of Illinois System purchased limits of \$1.5 billion per occurrence.
+The University of Illinois System, along with the other members of the Illinois Public Higher Education Cooperative (IPHEC) purchasing group, procures its property insurance through the Alliant Property Insurance Program (APIP).
+Policy coverage terms are determined on a group basis, but each member has its own limits.
+For FY2024, the University of Illinois System purchased limits of \$1.5 billion per occurrence.

 Property insurance protects the system's buildings and contents from direct physical loss or damage.
 Perils covered include fire, windstorm, hail, water and smoke damage, explosion, theft, flood, and earthquake.
-The policy is written on a scheduled basis to cover buildings and contents and includes business income and expense (including tuition & fees), as well as builder's risk.
-The policy includes flood and earthquake coverage for all buildings, but coverage sub-limits of \$100 million apply for both flood and earthquake losses.
+The policy is written on a scheduled basis to cover buildings and contents and includes business income and expenses (including tuition & fees), as well as builder's risk.
+The policy includes flood and earthquake coverage for all buildings at sub-limits of \$100 million.
 All system buildings have boiler and machinery coverage.
-The policy deductible is \$500,000 per occurrence.
+The policy deductible is \$500,000 per occurrence with a \$2.M deductible for non-freeze water losses and a \$3.5M deductible for water damage from frozen pipes.

 Several years ago, a deductible buy-down program was established.
-In the event of a loss, Schedule I properties pay \$25,000 and the monies collected in the property deductible buy-down account will fund the difference.
-Schedule II properties pay \$100,000 of a loss and the funds in the buy-down account pays the difference.
+In the event of a loss, Schedule I properties pay

+\$25,000, and the monies collected in the property deductible buy-down account fund the difference.
+Schedule II properties pay \$100,000 of a loss, and the funds in the buy-down account pay the difference.
 In the property coverage summary below, buildings financed by bond issue; auxiliary enterprise buildings; gift-buildings; etc. are referred to as Schedule I. Academic buildings are referred to as Schedule II.